 Learning Objective

-By the end of this tutorial, you’ll know how to find LinkedIn Invitation Ramp-Up in lemlist, configure your daily invitation limit and ramp-up speed, and understand key LinkedIn step limits (including network checks and invite character limits) to reduce restriction risk while scaling outreach.
+By the end of this tutorial, you'll know how to find LinkedIn Invitation Ramp-Up in lemlist, enable and configure it, set your daily invitation limit, review other key LinkedIn step limits such as network checks, and verify whether lemlist detects your LinkedIn account as Premium or Free.

 Why This Matters